 Consider the following app proxy configuration:

 https://example-store.myshopify.com/apps/my-app-proxy/app_path will be forwarded to the Proxy URL at

-What the store owner sees
+What the merchant sees

 After a merchant installs an app with a proxy, they can change the sub path.
 The sub path is where the application proxy will be accessed from a merchant's own shop.
-Merchants may choose to change the sub path so that the URL in a browser's location bar makes the proxy page look like it's hosted in their store instead of externally.
+Merchants can choose to change the sub path so that the URL in a browser's location bar makes the proxy page look like it's hosted in their store instead of externally.
 Ultimately, the sub path doesn't affect the actual location of the proxy URL.